Nova Scotia

 ○ United States of America.

-Note: Candidates may also be eligible for the streamlined pathway if they have ever held a license/registration in one of the designated jurisdictions.
+Note: Candidates may also be eligible for the streamlined pathway if they have ever held a licence/registration in one of the designated jurisdictions.

-Candidates eligible for the streamlined pathway are not required to enrol in Pharmacists’ Gateway Canada and must contact the NSCP directly to start their licensing process.
+Candidates eligible for the streamlined pathway are not required to enrol in Pharmacists’ Gateway Canada and must contact the NSPR directly to start their licensing process.

-More information is available on the NSCP website.
+More information is available on the NSPR website.

 Requirement